jugshaurya/covid19app/README.md

 ### What you need

+- A text editor.
+Use the text editor of your choice for writing HTML, CSS, and JavaScript.
 - A Mapbox access token.
 Your Mapbox access tokens are on your Account page.
-- Mapbox GL JS.
-Mapbox GL JS is a JavaScript library used for building web maps.
-- A text editor.
-Use the text editor of your choice for writing HTML, CSS, and JavaScript.
 - Node.js and npm.
 To run the commands necessary to run your React app locally, install Node.js and npm.
 - Working familiarity with React.
-You don't need to have a lot of experience using React to complete this tutorial, but you should be familiar with the underlying concepts and workflows.
+- Mapbox GL JS.
+Mapbox GL JS is a JavaScript library used for building web maps.

 ### Wanna Contribute